Configure federated access for tenant administrators

 -

-For Microsoft Azure: Enable Use Microsoft Azure group membership to allow federated login to ForgeRock.
+For Microsoft Azure AD: Enable Use Microsoft Azure group membership to allow federated login to ForgeRock.

 -